pgarciacamou/react-context-consumer-hoc/README.md

 #### Arguments

-* `contextList` (*Array | required*): A list of context API with at least 1.
-The component will be wrapped in consumers from each of the context in the array.
+* `contextList` (*Array | required*): A list of context APIs with at least 1.
+The component will be wrapped with the consumers from each of the context in the array.
 * `mapContextToProps(context, ownProps): contextPropsObject` (*Function | required*): This function is called with 2 arguments and must return an object conatining the props that will be passed to the component.
 The first argument is the consumed context from the APIs and the second argument is the props that are being passed to the component. `mapContextToProps` must return an object Note that this function is called on every render and the object returned will be destructured/passed as props to the component.

   > Use `reselect` to efficiently compose selectors using memoization